 Pruning Pygmy Palm Trees

-The up to six foot long fronds of the pygmy palm tree may occasionally need reining in.
+The up to 6-foot (1.8) long fronds of the pygmy palm tree may occasionally need reining in.
 Pruning pygmy palm trees is not a daunting task and merely requires periodical removal of aged or diseased foliage.

 Other maintenance of the tree may include some clean up of spent leaves or removal of offshoots as the propagation method for this palm is via seed dispersal.